tmknight/docker-nordvpn/README.md

 ### The NordVPN client for Docker

-Leveraging the latest native NordVPN client, iptables and the Nord API to create the fastest, most stable connection possible.
+Leveraging the latest native NordVPN client, iptables and the Nord API to create the fastest, most stable connection possible for other containers and systems on your network.

 ## The Essentials